Charlie Blackmon Preview, Player Props: Rockies vs. Diamondbacks

 Charlie Blackmon At The Plate

-- Blackmon is hitting .290 with 16 doubles, four triples, seven home runs and 32 walks.
+- Blackmon has 16 doubles, four triples, seven home runs and 33 walks while batting .287.

-- He has homered in 9.5% of his games this year, and 2.2% of his chances at the plate.
+- Looking at the 75 games he has played this season, he's went deep in seven of them (9.3%), and in 2.2% of his trips to the plate.

-- Blackmon has driven home a run in 24 games this year (32.4%), including more than one RBI in 13.5% of his games and producing three or more of his team's runs on one occasion..
+- In 32.0% of his games this season, Blackmon has tallied at least one RBI.
+In 10 of those games (13.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored in 36 of 74 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.